 Ease of Use

 With its traditional multi-tool layout, the RAP-21 CO2 provides a refreshingly fast and simple user experience.
 Each of its 23 functions folds out from either end of the frame, and no tools require assembly before use.
 Only the CO2 inflator separates from the main body, so you don't need to keep track of multiple pieces while performing a repair.
 We did find that a lack of labels on many of the tools sometimes makes sorting through the many functions to find your required wrench a little bit troublesome, and removing the neoprene carrying wrap can take a few seconds.
 Overall, however, these things didn't pose much of an issue.

 The RAP-21 CO2 offers an easy, simple, and quick experience.
-Only a few models, including the Blackburn Tradesman, the Unior Euro17, and the Crankbrothers M19, scored higher in this metric, but none of these tools offer the same number of features as the RAP-21 CO2.
+Only a few models, including the Fabric 16 in 1, the Unior Euro17, and the Crankbrothers M19, scored higher in this metric, but none of these tools offer the same number of features as the RAP-21 CO2.

 Throughout our testing process, we had no questions about the RAP-21 CO2's durability.
 Its aluminum frame should last as long as you want to use this tool, and the CRV+ corrosion resistant tools showed no signs of wear with extensive use.

 We scored this model alongside all of our highest-rated tools in durability.
 Other models with full-metal construction that we have confidence in include the ToPeak Mini 20 Pro, the Crankbrothers F15, and the Blackburn Tradesman among others.
 The Ninja 16+ was the only tool we tested with non-metal construction that scored as high in durability.